 Bake in glass or ceramic pans, allowing you to bake at a temperature 25 degrees lower than your recipe recommends.

 Use lids.
 Foods in covered cookware retain heat better and will cook at a lower temperature on your range.
-To save a little extra energy, turn elements on the range off a few minutes ahead of schedule and allow retained heat to cook.

 Use flat bottom pans to ensure efficient heat transfer from the burner to the pan.
 Match the size of your pot or pan to the size of the burner.